Tow Truck Marketing 101:

 Be On Google’s Front Page

-So to be found where Sarah will be looking, on her smart phone, you must focus your tow truck marketing efforts on being found there, On Google’s first page.
+So, to be found where Sarah will be looking on her smartphone, you must focus your tow truck marketing efforts on being found there, On Google’s first page.

 And…please, for your own sake, please, stop advertising in those local phone books.
-Nobody’s lugging a heavy phone book around anymore, (heck they’re not even heavy anymore.)
+Nobody’s lugging a heavy phone book around anymore (heck, they’re not even heavy anymore.)
 The best place to invest your tow company marketing money is into your own online presence.

 Be Careful of Charlatans

 Here’s where the waters can get a little muddy.
 For your business to be found on Google’s first page, you must be perceived, by Google, as the authority in your area.
-The good news is, you don’t need to have a giant fleet of trucks for Google to perceive you as the authority.
+The good news is you don’t need to have a giant fleet of trucks for Google to perceive you as the authority.
 You just need a STRONG online presence.
 The problem is that some of these national companies tell you that you’ll be found more often because you’ll be on their platform.

 Do you know what that means?

-Being found someplace else, other than directly listed on Google with a strong online presence, means Sarah will most likely NOT be calling you.
+Being found someplace else other than directly listed on Google with a strong online presence means Sarah will most likely NOT be calling you.

 Because Sarah’s in a hurry.
 92% of people will click on one of the first 3 or 4 listings on Google.
-And if she must click-through to a secondary directory like Yelp or Superpages, who are vying for the same keywords you’re attempting to rank for, she’ll be required to perform a second search, and then MAYBE you’ll show up amongst all the other tow companies listed there.
+And if she must click-through to a secondary directory like Yelp or Superpages, which are vying for the same keywords you’re attempting to rank for, she’ll be required to perform a second search, and then MAYBE you’ll show up amongst all the other tow companies listed there.

 92% of people will click on one of the first 3 or 4 listings on Google.

-I’m not saying that you shouldn’t have a listing in those directories, I’m saying that you need your own platform, which is a strong online presence.
+I’m not saying that you shouldn’t have a listing in those directories.
+I’m saying that you need your own platform, which is a strong online presence.

 What constitutes a strong online presence?

-- A Properly Structured, and Search Engine Optimized Website (that you own)
+- A Properly Structured and Search Engine Optimized Website (that you own)